Best SIP Trunk Providers 2026: Honest Review

 Twilio (twilio.com)

-What they are: The dominant CPaaS platform.
+What they are: The dominant CPaaS platform — what Twilio is covers the full product surface.
 Twilio’s Elastic SIP Trunking provides SIP connectivity for PBX and dialer systems.
 See our detailed Twilio vs SIPNEX comparison.

 Carrier status: Platform company that primarily uses Bandwidth’s network.
 Twilio holds its own STIR/SHAKEN certificate.